-The economic arguments alone for transatlantic liberalization of trade and investment should now be self-evident to both Canada and Europe.
-Problems there certainly are, as the recent abortive effort to conclude the negotiation of a Trade and Investment Enhancement Agreement demonstrated, but more evident are the benefits of an EU-Canada agreement.
-The European Union is Canada's second-largest commercial partner; Canada is among Europe's ten largest partners.
+A further argument for transatlantic liberalization of trade and investment should now be self-evident to both Canada and Europe.
+Transatlantic problems there certainly are, as the recent abortive effort to conclude the negotiation of an ill-conceived Canada-EU Trade and Investment Enhancement Agreement - the TIEA - demonstrated, but the European Union is Canada's second-largest commercial partner; Canada is among Europe's ten largest partners, with two-way trade totalling \$109.4 billion in 2007.
 Investment has grown rapidly - the European Union is the second-largest foreign investor in Canada; Canada is the fourth-largest investor in the European Union.
 Sales in each other's market by wholly owned affiliates are now four times the value of exports, with sales by Canadian affiliates within Europe growing especially rapidly.